JohnJohansson/DT173G-Uppgift-2/readme.md

 In this assigment I will use gulp with npm packages from https://www.npmjs.com/ To merge and minimize CSS files, JS files, minimize pictures and automaticly transfer them and html files from a sourch map to a published map.

+Note: added /node_modules to gitignore, so they wont be uploded to the repo.

 ### Gulp - https://www.npmjs.com/package/gulp